felixk29/fix_her/notes_thesis.md

  - triangle inequality?????
  - atari games I guess?
  - go explore approach only works on cells
- - cells in their case are 16x16px but no reason why not usable on continuous space
+ - cells in their case are various states, that are all represented by same downsampled images,
  - so can just be yoinked for selection for HER + GO
  - new paper idea let HER GO (explore)

 ### Run through of one iteration
- - We have a goal G, Agent O, History H, Statespace S, Actionspace A, Dictionary of States D,
+ - We have a goal G, Agent O, History H, Statespace S, Actionspace A, Dictionary of Cells(States) D,
  - Agent tries to to get to G, we take furthest state in trajectory that is both interesting according to dictionary, as well as reachable according to D,
  - add all info to Dictionary,